What Is SEO? (And How To Be Good At It!)

 SEO is not something you do once, then move on

-SEO isn’t a one-and-done sort of thing.
+SEO isn't a one-and-done sort of thing.
 Sure, you may have optimized your website landing pages.
-Or maybe you remembered to use your long-tail keywords in your article while leaving the short-tails for the title and headings.
+Or maybe you remembered using long-tail keywords in your article while leaving the short ones for the title and headings.
 None of that means you're done with SEO.

-You need to revisit your evergreen pages (those posts you link to often, or use in email marketing, etc.) frequently to check for needed updates.
+You must complete an SEO audit for your website, frequently revisit your content, and check for needed updates.
 You can always tweak something (meta description, alt-text on images, etc.) to see if you can boost the numbers for these pages.

 You also need to scan your entire site every once in a while to be sure it's still optimized.
-Your HR team is adding job descriptions every month, your content team is posting blog posts, and your marketing team is creating landing pages for upcoming events.
+Your HR team adds job descriptions monthly, your content team posts blog posts, and your marketing team creates landing pages for upcoming events.
 All this is to say that your site is not a static thing, it's constantly evolving, so your SEO needs to be ever-changing to keep up.